algoan/nestjs-tink-connector/README.md

 To test locally the Tink Link process, a simple `index.html` file is rendered.
 To use it:

 Before testing
-- The client config: `locale`, `market`, `pricing` should be update in `service-accounts.config` in  `./json-server/default.json'.
+- The client config: `locale`, `market`, `pricing` should be updated in `service-accounts.config` in  `./json-server/default.json'.
 - You can enable http log `config/default.json` with `enableHttpRequestLog`, `enableHttpResponseLog`, `enableHttpErrorLog`

 Run Test
 - Run `npm run start:dev`.
 It will render an index.html file.
 Algoan APIs are exposed and mocked by a [json-server](https://github.com/typicode/json-server).
 - Go to your favorite browser and navigate to http://localhost:4000.
 It should display a web page:

 ![index_page](public/index-page.png)